President of the Liberal Democrats: 1988

 There were 448 spoilt/rejected ballots.

 Vice President

-The Vice President's role is to increase engagement with ethnic minority communities; the first Vice President was first elected in 2019.
-The role was also known as the "Vice President BaME" prior to 2021.
+The Vice President's role was created to increase engagement with ethnic minority communities; the first Vice President was first elected in 2019.
+The role was also known as the "Vice President for BaME" prior to 2021.
 Prior to 2021, the vice president was elected by the Federal Board rather than by party members, and did not have a vote at the Federal Board.